pivot-access-ltd/bma-offline-docs/backup/storage.md

 | sdb1      | 100% of sdb | part | bc-cache   |             |
 | bcache0   | per sda2    | disk | ext4       | /           |

-The following options are supported:
+The following seven options are supported:

-`boot_size`: Size of the boot partition on the boot disk.
+1. `boot_size`: Size of the boot partition on the boot disk.
 Default is 0, meaning not to create the boot partition.
 The '/boot' will be placed on the root filesystem.

-`root_device`: The block device upon which to place the root partition.
+2. `root_device`: The block device upon which to place the root partition.
 The default is the boot disk.

-`root_size`: Size of the root partition.
+3. `root_size`: Size of the root partition.
 Default is 100%, meaning the entire size of the root device.

-`cache_device`: The block device to use as the cache device.
+4. `cache_device`: The block device to use as the cache device.
 Default is the smallest block device tagged ssd.

-`cache_mode`: The cache mode to which MAAS should set the created bcache device.
+5. `cache_mode`: The cache mode to which MAAS should set the created bcache device.
 The default is `writethrough`.

-`cache_size`: The size of the partition on the cache device.
+6. `cache_size`: The size of the partition on the cache device.
 Default is 100%, meaning the entire size of the cache device.

-`cache_no_part`: Whether or not to create a partition on the cache device.
+7. `cache_no_part`: Whether or not to create a partition on the cache device.
 Default is false, meaning to create a partition using the given `cache_size`.
 If set to true, no partition will be created, and the raw cache device will be used as the cache.

 <h3 id="heading--vmfs6-layout">VMFS6 layout</h3>